Gamification’s Role in the Insurance Domain

 Is Gamification only about building a game within business applications?
 Not really!
-It is about creating the emotions associated with a game in real world situations.
-Gamification is the concept of applying game-like elements and techniques to real world business problems.
+It is about creating the emotions associated with a game in real-world situations.
+Gamification is the concept of applying game-like elements and techniques to real-world business problems.
 There have been proven cases of large organizations that have used gamification to boost business performance.
 Gamification, typically, can be applied by an organization both internally and externally.
-Internal implementations primarily target employees, paving path to learning, productivity enhancements, behavior changes and idea generation.
-External implementations help organizations do better in their sales, marketing and customer engagement initiatives, thereby, positively impacting their business.
+Internal implementations primarily target employees, paving the path to learning, productivity enhancements, behavior changes and idea generation.
+External implementations help organizations do better in their sales, marketing, and customer engagement initiatives, thereby, positively impacting their business.

 Creating a Gamification Framework

 Gamification, in our opinion, enables the creation of an emotional attachment for participants in business processes.
 The emotional attachment is derived by creating a sense of competition, achievement and an element of fun.
 Thus, gamification framework is centered around emotions, and additionally contains goals that need to be accomplished, stakeholders who have to be targeted, business processes to be impacted, rewards to be structured and resultant business outcome.

 Since emotions are at the center of this framework, it is important to understand the common emotions used in gamification:

 - Real-life Simulation

 - Social Recognition

 The goals of introducing a game could be creating awareness, promoting compliance, promoting brand recall, increasing sales, simplifying complex processes and promoting innovative business models.